Landon Dickerson: Alabama

 Dickerson was named the Crimson Tide's starting right guard going into his first season with the team.
-After four games, he was moved to center, despite having never played the position at any level; he started the final nine games of the season and was named second-team All-Southeastern Conference.
+After four games, he was moved to center, despite having never played the position at any level; he started the final nine games of the season and was named second-team All-Southeastern Conference (SEC).

 Dickerson started the first 11 games of the season for the Crimson Tide as a redshirt senior before suffering ligament damage in his right knee against Florida in the 2020 SEC Championship Game.
 He was named first-team All-SEC and was the co-winner of the Jacobs Blocking Trophy along with Alabama teammate Alex Leatherwood.
 Dickerson was a unanimous All-America selection and was awarded the Rimington Trophy as the nation's best center.
 Despite suffering what was considered to be a season ending injury, he dressed for the 2021 College Football Playoff National Championship game entering the game for the final snap in Alabama's 52-24 win over Ohio State.

 Professional career

-The Philadelphia Eagles selected Dickerson in the second round, with the 37th overall pick, of the 2021 NFL Draft.
+The Philadelphia Eagles selected Dickerson in the second round, with the 37th overall pick, of the 2021 NFL draft.
 On July 26, 2021, Dickerson signed his four-year rookie contract with the Eagles.

-Following an injury to Isaac Seumalo in week three of the 2021 season, Dickerson took over as the starting right guard for the Eagles.
+Following an injury to Isaac Seumalo in week three of the 2021 season, Dickerson took over as the starting left guard for the Eagles.
 He was placed on the COVID list on December 20; it caused him to miss a Tuesday night game that had been delayed due to an outbreak of the virus on the Washington Football Team roster.
 He was activated off of the COVID list on December 24, 2021.

-On December 21, 2022, Dickerson was selected to his first Pro Bowl, alongside linemates Lane Johnson and Jason Kelce, as the Eagles stood at a 13-1 record.
-Dickerson helped the Eagles win a franchise record 14 games and reach Super Bowl LVII where they lost 38-35 to the Kansas City Chiefs.
+On December 21, 2022, Dickerson was selected to his first Pro Bowl, alongside linemates Lane Johnson and Jason Kelce, as the Eagles stood at a 13–1 record.
+Dickerson helped the Eagles win a franchise record 14 games and reach Super Bowl LVII where they lost 38–35 to the Kansas City Chiefs.